“All 3 styles count the miles

 So what happened to the Velos brand?
 Sadly it is rarely seen today.
 In 2004 the trademark was assigned to ACCO brands as just one of many that periodically appear on a myriad of office supplies.
 You can still come across examples of the Velos Clicker today on auction sites.
 One of those shown here was recently acquired for me by a work colleague as he rummaged through an auto-jumble in deepest Norfolk.
 Knowing my interest in such oddities he paid the grand total of three quid for it.
 Not that it is much use on modern metric maps though.

-If you want to see a little more of one of these delightful little measurers, one of my favourite YouTubers- Wood & Graphic, takes an affectionate look at the Velos Clicker here.
+If you want to see a little more of one of these delightful little measurers, one of my favourite YouTubers- Wood & Graphic, took an affectionate look at the Velos Clicker here.